pgeu/pgeu-system/docs/confreg/sponsors.md

    administrator must manually move the sponsorship forward in the process once a signed contract is received.

+Number of days until payment is due
+:  The number of days until a sponsorship invoice is due.
+This defaults to 30 to give net 30 terms.
+The actual due date for an invoice might be restricted by either *The Date the payment is due by* field.

+The Date the payment is due by
+:  The latest date that *Number of days until payment is due* applies until.
+   Invoices that would be due after this date are instead due at this time or now(if this time is in the past).
+This defaults to 5 days before the conference starts.

 Payment methods for generated invoices
 :  Which payment methods will be listed on the generated invoices.
 Typically the instant buy levels support payment by